September 11, 2023

 LeCol recognizes the importance of every type of UGC.
 By combining the power of visuals, where their products are the star, and written reviews, with detailed accounts of first-hand experiences, they double their chances of gaining first-time buyers’ trust.

-Instead of relying solely on influencer posts or ads, Sephora has given voice to its community members, allowing them to upload pictures, share experiences, and engage in discussions.
-The platform not only showcases how products look on a diverse range of skin tones and types but also offers tutorials, Q&A sessions, and personal stories, providing potential buyers with genuine feedback and inspiration.
+Sephora empowers its community members to upload pictures, share experiences, and engage in discussions.
+The platform showcases products on diverse skin tones and offers tutorials, Q&A sessions, and personal stories.
+This gives potential buyers genuine feedback and inspiration.

 Why it works